Gaurav200604/WonderLustt/README.md

-# 🌍 WanderLust - Airbnb Clone
+# 🌍 WanderLust - A Booking Platform

 A full-stack web application for discovering, listing, and reviewing vacation rentals.
 Built with **Node.js**, **Express**, **MongoDB**, and **EJS**, deployed on **Render**.